Potat05/PianoPlayer/src/info.md

                 * the byte/short/int after that is delay
                 * next byte is amount of keys
                 * the bytes after that is the keys
+            * 0x4 (Play note)
+                * next nibble is amount of notes
+                * the bytes after that is the notes
             * 0xA-0xF (meta action 1 byte)
                 * 0xFF (End song)
                 * 0xFA (Print)